Stainy3244/homeassistant-addons/README.md

 My first add-on - currently working for my needs and only being updated with upstream changes.

 ### WatchState
-A straight lift of the upstrem docker with necessary tweaks for HomeAssistant use
+A straight lift of the upstream docker with necessary tweaks for HomeAssistant use

 ## 🚧 Project Status